Kicker161/kraftcss/README.md

 - Vercel creates a unique link for each commit and each branch (showing the latest version of the branch), which you can get from the deployment page.
 Share the branch link with the team if needed
 - Always self-review changes in your PR before asking others.
 Refactor, clean up and add comments if needed.
 Repeat until there's no room for improvement that you see, or you've left a comment where there is
 - If you consider it ready, mark it as ready for review and ask for a review, or merge it by yourself if you have the permission
+ Always use present tense in commit messages

+- Vercel creates a unique link for each commit and each branch (showing the latest version of the branch), which you can get from the deployment page.
+Share the branch link with the team if needed